I have been running for close to 11-years. Mostly on, sometimes off. But I have enjoyed my runs so much that no other form of cardio even comes close.

 When I first learnt about the Schwinn 470, I was quite surprised to find an elliptical with a 20” stride in the sub-$1000 price bracket.

 Well, turns out that there’s no catch.
-The Schwinn 470 is just an incredibly-good, budget-priced elliptical machine.
+The Schwinn 470 is just an incredibly-good, budget-priced cardio machine.
 It has a very sturdy, metal center frame, a flywheel on the front and a sizeable crossbar.

 The max weight rating is 300 lb. which is excellent.
 It features Schwinn’s Precision Path Foot Motion Technology, which mimics the natural arc of motion of the stride.